postmanlabs/newman/README.md

 Older command line options are supported, but are deprecated in favour of the newer v3 options and will soon be discontinued.
 For documentation on the older command options, refer to [README.md for Newman v2.X](https://github.com/postmanlabs/newman/blob/release/2.x/README.md).

+#### SSL client certificates

+Client certificates are an alternative to traditional authentication mechanisms.
+These allow their users to make authenticated requests to a server, using a public certificate, and a private key that verifies certificate ownership.
+In some cases, the private key may also be protected by a secret passphrase, providing an additional layer of authentication security.

+Newman supports SSL client certificates, via the following CLI options:

+- `--ssl-client-cert`<br/>
+The path to the public client certificate file.

+- `--ssl-client-key`<br/>
+The path to the private client key (optional).

+- `--ssl-client-passphrase`<br/>
+The secret passphrase used to protect the private client key (optional).

 ### `newman [options]`